tethyrplays/tethyrplays/session/2021-lmop-with-dm-nicole.md

 **Encounter Loot:** The party distributes the loot from the goblins.
 15 gold, 8 silver b/t Asher, Aarden & Gar.

-**!!!** Players must keep track of loot distribution and update their own character sheet accordingly.

 **Short Rest:** The party takes a short rest for Gar to recover from his injuries and Asher to regain his spell slots.

-**!!!** Players are only permitted 2 short rests in a 24 hour period.

 **Next Session:** Thursday, March 4.
 Payment to DM is due on Wednesday, March 3.
 See Discord for details.

+**!!!**
+- Players must keep track of loot distribution and update their own character sheet accordingly.
+- Players are only permitted 2 short rests in a 24 hour period.
+- XP will be evenly distributed to all players, including absent, to avoid mixed-level characters that will complicate encounters.

 ---